|Monthly Tech-Tip |

 I am getting closer to reduction speckle in oxidation.
 I make my own speckle by mixing the body and a glossy glaze 50:50 and adding 10% black stain.
 Then I slurry it, dry it, fire it in a crucible I make from alumina, crush it by hand and screen it.
 I am using G2934 cone 6 magnesia matte as the glaze on this mug on the left.
 To it I added 0.5% minus 20 mesh speck.
 Right is a cone 10R dolomite matte mug.
 Next I am going to screen out the smallest specks, switch to a matte glaze when making the specks (they are too shiny here), switch to dark brown stain.
 Later we will see if the specks need to bleed a little more.
 I am now pretty well certain I am going to be able to duplicate very well the reduction look in my oxidation kiln.
 I will publish the exactly recipe and technique as soon as I have it.

 This is G2571A cone 10R dolomite matte on an ironware body made from native North Carolina clays.
 Few glazes have the pleasant silky feel that this has yet are still functional.
-The feldspar content in the body has been tuned to establish a compromise between the warmer color low percentages have with the higher strength that higher percentages impart.
+The feldspar content in the body has been tuned to establish a compromise between the warmer color that low percentages have with the higher strength that higher percentages enable.
 Careful porosity tests were done and recorded in an account at insight-live.com.
 The objective was to bring the body close to 3% absorption.

 This is G2934Y (a version of the G2934 cone 6 matte base recipe that supplies much of the MgO from a frit instead of dolomite).
 Like the original, it has a beautiful fine silky matte surface and feels like it would not cutlery mark.
 But, as you can see on the left, it does!
 The marks can be cleaned off easily.
 But still, this is not ideal.
 The degree of matteness that a glaze has is a product of its chemistry.
 But can we fix this without doing any chemistry?
 Yes.
 By blending this with G2926B clear glossy (90:10 proportions) the marks are gone and the surface is only slightly changed.